jchoca/fishbowl-api/README.md

-This is a wrapper (written in Python) for the Fishbowl Inventory API.
+This is a client (written in Python) for the Fishbowl Inventory API.

 Currently supports add inventory request, cycle inventory count.